Should I Stop Running If I Have Sciatica?

 - Tips for Running with Sciatica

-While runner’s injuries are related to joints, ligaments, bone, muscle, or tissue, nerve injuries happen.
+While runner’s injuries are typically related to joints, ligaments, bone, muscle, or tissue, nerve injuries do happen as well.
 Piriformis syndrome occurs when the piriformis muscle compresses the sciatic nerve.
 This makes it initially difficult to distinguish from sciatica.
 It also means that a runner can have piriformis syndrome and sciatica.

 “Because the sciatic nerve runs underneath or through the middle of the piriformis muscle, contraction or inflammation of the tissues in this area may compress the sciatic nerve and develop sciatica symptoms.
 This is one of the main reasons sciatica and piriformis syndrome are often misdiagnosed,” Dr. Alexander Jimenez, an El Paso, Texas chiropractor, explains on his LinkedIn blog.